jolene-lim/jolene-lim/_posts/2020-01-18-github-data-viz.md

 for lang in labels:
     colors.append(langColors[lang])
 ```
-Hence, all we need to do is parse the JSON object already created for us as a dictionary, and use the necessary colours.
+Hence, all we need to do is parse the JSON object already created for us as a dictionary, and add the necessary colours to a new list.

 Finally, we are ready to plot!